The New American Accord

 FedCard: a Treasury-backed benefits-and-payment rail in every wallet.
 Every benefit arrives automatically, no application, no middleman.

 One federal payer.
-Three delivery lanes.
+No prior authorization.

 Federal debt retires within 50 years.